sleak-lbl/weekly-emails/items/mdatawkshp.md

-### Call for Participation: Monterey Data Workshop, April 20-21, 2022
+### Call for Participation Extended to February 15 for  Monterey Data Workshop, April 20-21, 2022

 The DOE Monterey Data Workshop 2022 is a virtual 2-day meeting to share the latest research in scientific artificial intelligence (AI) and machine learning